projektmotor/ctrl-space-documentation/en/user/what_is_a_blueprint.md

 ## The Standard Blueprint Library (SBL) ##

-To enjoy the power of Ctrl-Space, the basic version comes with some predefined Blueprints - the Standard Blueprint Library.
+To enjoy the power of CTRL+SPACE, the basic version comes with some predefined Blueprints - the Standard Blueprint Library.
 They cover very basic usescases, for example reading a margin value from a CSImage file or create images from it.
 You can see all currently available Blueprints of the SBL down on this page.